top of page

 12th grade year:

-Twelfth grade students delve deeply into the college admissions and career exploration process with College Seminar, with the Director of College Counseling.
+Seniors delve deeply into the college admissions and career exploration process with College Seminar with the Director of College Counseling.
 Students will complete credit requirements in all subject areas.
-Qualified students can select advanced classes in AP English Language & Composition, AP Spanish,, and AP Psychology, as well as College Now classes.
+Semester-long classes in Economics and Participation in Government allow students to study both a community and a global civic policy issue more deeply, including a long research paper.
+Qualified students can select advanced classes in AP English Language & Composition, AP Spanish, and AP Psychology, as well as College Now classes.
+All students complete four years of math with AP Precalculus or Statistics.

-In CTE, students take Personal Finance and have a choice of two state-approved CTE pathways: the Entrepreneurship pathway provides students with first-hand experience running a business in the Virtual Enterprise program, culminating in a NOCTI industry certification exam.
-The Business Administration pathway provides Sports Management and Sports Event Management courses and culminates in a Precision Sports Marketing exam and achievement of NAFTrack Certification.
+In CTE, seniors have a choice of two state-approved CTE pathways: the Entrepreneurship pathway provides students with first-hand experience running a business in the Virtual Enterprise program, culminating in a NOCTI industry certification exam.
+The Business Administration pathway provides Sports Management and Sports Event Management courses and culminates in a Precision Sports Marketing exam.
 A Work-based Learning (WBL) experience is required in both pathways.

 Academic Sequence